AlexanderZhyrkov/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

 - Buttons

-    `Save` and `Delete` buttons availability depends on security.
+    **Save** and **Delete** buttons availability depends on security.
 We will bind them to commands, so we can control whether a button is active.

     In the `ItemDetailViewModel` class, add commands and security properties:
     ```csharp
+    //ItemDetailViewModel.cs
     bool readOnly;
     public bool ReadOnly {
             get { return readOnly; }